zenhack/chpg/README.md

    Which slows things down a bit (Just barely perceptible on my laptop), and so this is probably not something you want to use in a performance sensitive context.
- - The output currently comes out one word per line.
-This is just me being lazy - I'll probably fix it soon.
-I expect I don't have to say this, but that *whole thing* is your password - using just one line would be a *really* bad idea.

 ## License